solidrock-technology/docs/docs/guide/discounts.md

 ## General Information

-### Youcher Name
+### Name

-The name of the voucher/discount seen within the backend for an event administrators reference.
+The name of the voucher/discount seen within the backend for an event administrator's reference.

 ### Code